Edwards-R/understanding_docs/nomenclatural-divergence.md

 What about when a taxonomic change needs to happen?
 What version does that change stem from if all the options are regional variations?
 Clearly there is a little more work to do yet.

 ## Sensu lato and sensu stricto
 Traditional taxonomy would solve the issue here very quickly, by the use of *sensu stricto* and *sensu lato*.
-The pre-change version of *Pipistrelle pipistrellus* would become *Pipistrelle pipistrellus sensu lato*, and the post-change version *Pipistrelle pipistrellus sensu stricto*.
-However, there are two critical flaws in this approach that render the system unusable.
+The pre-change version gains the epithet *sensu lato*, and the post-change version gains the epithet*sensu stricto*.However, there are two critical flaws in this approach that render the '*sensu*' system unusable.

-### Multiple times
+### Adjusting multiple times
-It is not guaranteed to only want to adjust a taxon once - indeed, adjusting once is likely an abnormality rather than regularity.
+It is not guaranteed to only want to adjust a taxon once - indeed, adjusting once is likely an abnormality rather than normality.
 For example, the name *Andrena trimmerana* has been used in three specific ways in a period of 10 years.
 The first change can be managed with *sensu*, giving the following

 |Name|
 |---|